jlvermeulen/algorithms-and-data-structures/README.md

 ## Searching
 - Binary-Interpolation search — alternating passes of binary search and interpolation search
 - Binary search — find an item by repeatedly halving the range it could be in
+- Gallop search — search that favours finding elements close to the start of the search, looks for exponentially increasing ranges and then performs binary search on the range that contains the item
 - Interpolation search — find an item by interpolation between the upper and lower bound of the search, giving O(log log n) search time for evenly distributed arrays
 - Random search — find an item by repeatedly splitting the range it could be in at a random point